LouisMuriuki/shiny-garbanzo/readme.md

 1. Clone this repository
 2. cd in to server folder
 3. install the dependencies  using `npm i`
-4. create a readme file in the root of the folder.
+4. create a `.env` file in the root of the folder.
-5. Generate an Open AI key and store it in the readme.
+5. Generate an Open AI key and store it in the env.
 More info can be found here https://openai.com/
-6. Create a mongo DB collection and store the URL in the readme file.
+6. Create a mongo DB collection and store the URL in the env file.
-7. create a cloudinary account and store the credentials in the readme file
+7. create a cloudinary account and store the credentials in the env file
-8. here is an example of the the readme
+8. here is an example of the the env
 OPENAI_KEY="your key"
 MONGODB_URL="your url"
 CLOUDINARY_NAME="name here"